 PREP: Reserve half a cup of milk and set aside.
 Chop the bar of chocolate into small pieces.

-WARM THE MIXTURE: Combine the milk, salt, sugar, and cocoa powder in a medium saucepan and bring to a simmer while stirring constantly.
+Step 1: Combine the milk, salt, sugar, and cocoa powder in a medium saucepan and bring to a simmer over medium heat while stirring constantly.

 - This drink is perfect like it is, but if you decide to top it with chocolate shavings, mini marshmallows, whipped cream, or a dusting of cocoa powder we wouldn’t be mad!